schwark/smartthings-edge-alarmcom/README.md

 When someday access to alarm.com will work directly from the driver, the same driver should be able to work without the proxy.

-The rest of this README is instructions on how to get the proxy based integration working
+The rest of this README is instructions on how to get the proxy based integration working.

+There are two ways to install the proxy - one without docker (non-docker), which is a little more involved.
+Or you can install docker and run the docker container (simpler).
+You do EITHER the Non-Docker steps or the Docker step - not both.

-## Python Installation
+## Python Installation (Non-Docker)

 **On a raspberry pi, or other Linux machine**